sambatriste/netty-wiki-translation/User-guide-for-4.x.md

-## This page needs work!

-Please read [this](http://netty.io/4.0/guide/) until the user guide is fully moved to the wiki.

 ## Preface

 ### The Problem

 Nowadays we use general purpose applications or libraries to communicate with each other.
 For example, we often use an HTTP client library to retrieve information from a web server and to invoke a remote procedure call via web services.